gar1t/gage-save/tests/cmd-list.md

                 index or slice.
     ⤶
     Options:
       -m, --more        Show more runs.
       -n, --limit max   Limit list to max runs.
       -a, --all         Show all runs.
 Cannot use with --limit.
-      --where expr     Show runs matching filter expression.
+      -w, --where expr  Show runs matching filter expression.
+      -d, --deleted     Show deleted runs.
       -h, --help        Show this message and exit.
     <0>

 Generate some sample runs.